zeim839/videochat.js/README.md

 - Any modifications to the README must adhere to [standard-readme](https://github.com/RichardLitt/standard-readme).
 - If your PR modifies the front-end, make sure to write and/or modify any appropriate [cypress](https://docs.cypress.io/) tests.

-These guidelines are strongly reccomendations but are by no means required - feel free to be flexible with your contributions.
+These guidelines are strongly recommended but are by no means required - feel free to be flexible with your contributions.

 ## License
 [Unlicense](LICENSE.md) - free and open-source!